quat1024/garden/garden/can-you-make-the-game-a-little-less-lonely.md

 * [Any Ai mods that act like real players and can build, mine craft etc?](https://old.reddit.com/r/feedthebeast/comments/1ez4vnv/any_ai_mods_that_act_like_real_players_and_can/)

   > Recently i was strolling through my world and i can't help but feel a little lonely and this question just popped up.

+* from the comments on "any modpack suggestions to combat my crippling loneliness":

+  > Instead of a modpack, use something like Mindcraft, Minepal or the Touhou Little Maid mod to have an AI companion that talks.